Pometry/Raphtory/README.md

 # Raphtory Introduction
-**This intro is slightly out of date as new actors/components are now a part of the system, soon to be updated along with the new paper.**

 Raphtory is an ongoing project to maintain and analyse a temporal graph within a distributed environment.
 The most recent paper on Raphtory can be found [here](RaphtoryPaper.pdf).

 Raphtory is built around the actor model using the [Akka Framework](http://akka.io/).
 There are two main Actor types, [Routers](cluster/src/main/scala/com.gwz.dockerexp/Actors/RaphtoryActors/RaphtoryRouter.scala) and [Partition Managers](cluster/src/main/scala/com.gwz.dockerexp/Actors/RaphtoryActors/PartitionManager.scala).